qgis/QGIS-Documentation/source/docs/training_manual/forestry/forest_maps.rst

 .. image:: img/maps_as_images.png
    :align: center

-In the :guilabel:`Print Composer`, save your map as a composer template as :kbd:`forestry_atlas.qpt` in your :kbd:`exercise_data\\forestry\\map_creation\\` folder.
-Use :menuselection:`Composer --> Save as Template`.
+In the :guilabel:`Print Layout`, save your map as a layout template as :kbd:`forestry_atlas.qpt` in your :kbd:`exercise_data\\forestry\\map_creation\\` folder.
+Use :menuselection:`Layout --> Save as Template`.
 You will be able to use this template again and again.

-Close the :guilabel:`Print Composer` and save your QGIS project.
+Close the :guilabel:`Print Layout` and save your QGIS project.

 |IC|